maarten-pennings/6502/2emulation/README.md

 And it povides a trace facility.

 This is a great way to investigate the behavior of the 6502.
-And it offers an easy start, nextt to the 6502 only a nano is needed.
+And it offers an easy start: next to the 6502 only a nano is needed.